 You’re short of breath, your arm muscles are burning, and under your feet is nothing but thin air.
 Do you like the idea of scaling a rock face, even if you have little or no climbing experience?
-If so, we recommend our three via ferratas, all located in the Pontresina region.
+If so, we recommend our four via ferratas, all located in the Pontresina region.

 On a via ferrata, you are safely attached to a fixed cable, with metal rungs, pegs, and ladders for assistance: a simple and safe way to experience the thrill of rock climbing.
 Equipped with good shoes, a “via ferrata set,” a helmet, and gloves, you are ready to go.
 And the professionals from Go Vertical and Mountain Shop will be happy to help you if you have any questions about the equipment.
 You also need to bring surefootedness, a head for heights, and some upper-body strength, and then nothing can stand in the way of your climbing adventure.